siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

     `custom:perMinResults(<parameter>, <parameter>, ...)`

-    Here, the `perMinResults` function of the `custom` extension returns all events by adding one or more attributes to the events based on the conversion logic and emit output every minute despite of event arrivals.
+    Here, the `perMinResults` function of the `custom` extension returns all events by adding one or more attributes to the events based on the conversion logic.
+Altered events are output every minute regardless of event arrivals.

 * **Sink**